-July 28th, 2026
+August 12th, 2026

-Thank you for opening an eToro account.
-These Terms and Conditions were last updated and published on July 28th, 2026 and set out the different services which we may provide to you.
+Thank you for opening an etoro account.
+These Terms and Conditions were last updated and published on August 12th, 2026 and set out the different services which we may provide to you.
 We recommend that you print a copy for your records.